Start With a Blank Canvas

-There’s no better way to start than with a blank canvas, and let it evolve overtime; albeit an existing furnished decking can be rearranged and enhanced at your leisure.
+There’s no better way to start than with a blank canvas and let it evolve over time.

-- It was a low profile deck with just a short step down onto the garden (about six inches), so no risk of falling, and
+- It was a low-profile deck with just a short step down onto the garden (about six inches), so no risk of falling.

 - A balustrade would partially obscure the view of the garden.

 Both the lighthouse and windmill have solar-powered LED lights; so after dark, the lighthouse flashes a beacon which can be quite spectacular, and the windows of the windmill glow.
 The sails on the windmill also spin in the wind, which can be quite soothing to watch.

 The reasons I built our decking was that:

 - Under UK Building Regulations the DPC (Damp Proof Course) for a residential structure must be a minimum of 150mm (six inches) above ground level, potentially leaving a steep step down if you don’t include a step, ramp or (as in this case) decking to step onto, and